miguelallgood/immo-eliza-deployment/README.md

 1. Run the Streamlit app: `streamlit run streamlit_app.py`
 2. Enter the full address and click `"Get Latitude and Longitude"` to retrieve coordinates.
-3. Enter the desired features for price prediction and click `"Predict Price"` to get the predicted price.
+3. Enter the desired features for price prediction and click `"Predict price"` to get the predicted price.

 ## Dependencies